lefnire/tforce_btc_trader/README.md

 # TensorForce Bitcoin Trading Bot

+## Update 2018-08-14
+Tag v0.1 has the code which follows this README.
+Tag v0.2 is a major overhaul after lessons learned in a finance job, and much of this README won't match the new code.
+I can't get tests to converge in either case, so something is fundamentally missing from this project - ie, don't count on making money (use as a starting-point / education instead).
+I'm stepping away for a while and won't be very active here, but I'm not completely abandoning.

+---

 [![Join the chat at https://gitter.im/lefnire/tforce_btc_trader](https://badges.gitter.im/lefnire/tforce_btc_trader.svg)](https://gitter.im/lefnire/tforce_btc_trader?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 A [TensorForce](https://github.com/reinforceio/tensorforce)-based Bitcoin trading bot (algo-trader).
 Uses deep reinforcement learning to automatically buy/sell/hold BTC based on price history.